Shire of Macedon Ranges: Administration and governance

 The Council meets in the Council chambers at Gisborne, which is also the location of one of the Council's administrative centres.
-It also provides customer services at both its administrative centre in Kyneton, and its service centres in Gisborne, Romsey and Woodend.
+It also provides customer services at both its administrative centre in Kyneton, and its service centres in Gisborne and Romsey.

+The Woodend customer service centre, based at the community centre, closed on 1 January 2026.

 Education

 Gisborne Secondary College, the largest secondary school in the shire, is located in Gisborne, and provides both academic and vocational programs for over 1000 students from across the Macedon Ranges.

 Kyneton Secondary College is Kyneton's state secondary school, along with Sacred Heart College (Catholic), and Braemar College east of Woodend (Ecumenical, co-educational) as the largest non-government secondary schools in the shire.

 Candlebark School (R-12, near Romsey) and Alice Miller School (7-12, near Macedon), both founded by Australian author and educator John Marsden, provide alternative education options.

 There are several primary schools across the shire.

 Townships and localities

 In the 2021 census, the shire had a population of 51,458 compared to 46,100 in the 2016 census.